 Don‘t stay too long under the water.

-finish each time the shower with very hot water and than super cold on the tattoo, especially the massive black parts (good for blood circulation and healing, also against swelling).
+Finish each time the shower with very hot water and than super cold on the tattoo, especially the massive black parts (good for blood circulation and healing, also against swelling).

 Let it dry open, NO TOWEL or anything.